-The scope of work shall identify potential project design problems, assess progress towards the achievement of objective, identify and document lessons learned (including lessons that might improve design and implementation of other UNDP-GEF projects), and to make recommendations regarding specific actions that might be taken to improve the project.
+The scope of work encompasses midterm evaluation of the GEF project BiH Biomass energy for employment and energy security and shall identify potential project design problems, assess progress towards the achievement of objective, identify and document lessons learned (including lessons that might improve design and implementation of other UNDP-GEF projects), and to make recommendations regarding specific actions that might be taken to improve the project.
 It is expected to serve as a tool of validating or filling the gaps in the initial assessment of relevance, effectiveness and efficiency obtained from monitoring.
 The MTE provides the opportunity to assess early signs of project success or failure and prompt necessary adjustments.